Many plants in the New Zealand bush make excellent tea.

 Kānuka – Kunzea robusta

-Kānuka is much less bitter than Mānuka, but no less delicious.
+Kānuka is much less bitter than Mānuka, and probably my favourite of the two.
 You can get away with piling big stems of Kānuka into the pot without spoiling the brew.
 Decocting it for a several minutes on the boil will bring out more flavour.

 Horopito – Pseudowintera colorata